 How do survivorship policies work?

-Most survivorship policies come under the ownership of an irrevocable trust, also known as an irrevocable life insurance trust—ILIT.
-Because the primary purpose of the policy centers on providing money or assets to heirs or to provide a means to pay any money owed for federal, state and income taxes, survivorship policies maximize estates and provide liquidity.
+Many survivorship policies come under the ownership of an irrevocable trust, also known as an irrevocable life insurance trust—ILIT.
+Because the primary purpose of the policy centers on providing money or assets to heirs or to provide a means to pay any money owed for federal, state and income taxes, survivorship policies can maximize estates and provide liquidity.

 What is the difference between joint life and survivorship life?

 Both first-to-die and survivorship cover each policyholder simultaneously under the same policy.
 However, under a survivorship policy, the death benefit is only paid to beneficiaries once the surviving policyholder dies.
 Under a first-to-die policy, the remaining policyholder is the beneficiary and receives the death benefit.